HCDLab/IssueSentimentTone/README.md

 # IssueSentimentTone

-The aim of these codes is identifying the correlational impacts of sentiment and tone in issue discussions of three well-known Machine Learning GitHub repositories, Scikit-learn, PyTorch, and Tensorflow.
+The purpose of these codes is identifying the correlational impacts of sentiment and tone in issue discussions of three well-known Machine Learning GitHub repositories, Scikit-learn, PyTorch, and Tensorflow.
 There are embedded sentiment and tone in issues and comments.
-So, we split our data into different categories such as issue length, issue poster role, issue type, and commit size.
+We split our data into different categories such as issue length, issue poster, issue type, and commit size to investigate this correlation.

   - The "IssueData.csv" file contains all the issues, and their comments of the three mentioned repositories.
   - The "ListOfAllCommitsPyTorch.csv" file is the list of all the PyTorch commits.